 RAN2 will have basic support of RAN sharing for L2 relay in Rel-17, without additional RAN2 spec impact beyond delivery of the PLMN list to the remote UE and use of the NCGI in measurement report.
 RAN2 will not make additional investigations or spec changes wrt RAN sharing in Rel-17.

-The PLMN list is included in cellAccessRelatedInfo.
+The PLMN list is in PLMN-IdentityInfoList included in cellAccessRelatedInfo.

 Relay UE’s cell ID included in measurement report is NCGI